Australian live export industry: Exports

 Australia exports live animals to many countries, including Indonesia, Egypt, Israel, Turkey, Russia, Lebanon, Jordan, Kuwait, Iran, Bahrain, Qatar, Pakistan, Mauritius, Malaysia, Singapore, Vietnam and China.
 A number of ships, mostly converted container ships, move animals from Australia to these countries.
+Saudi Arabia was historically Australia's largest market for sheep, however it stopped the export due to Australia strict export regulations.
+575,000 sheep were exported in 2021, down from a figure of two million in 2017.
+Indonesia is Australia's largest market for live cattle.